wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **M:**&ensp;It is ignorance of yourself that makes you afraid and also unaware that you are afraid.
 Don’t try not to be afraid.
 Break down the wall of ignorance first.

 People are afraid to die, because they do not know what is death.
-The <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> has died before his death, he saw that there was nothing to be afraid of.
+The *jnani* has died before his death, he saw that there was nothing to be afraid of.
 The moment you know your real being, you are afraid of nothing.
 Death gives freedom and power.
 To be free in the world, you must die to the world.
 Then the universe is your own, it becomes your body, an expression and a tool.
 The happiness of being absolutely free is beyond description.
 On the other hand, he who is afraid of freedom cannot die.

 **Q:**&ensp;You mean that one who cannot die, cannot live?